- Associate Dean for Student Success

 Now that I have made that transition, I continue to be rooted in the practice through research, immersive student journalism programs and regular interaction with professional journalists.

-As part of my research during the past decade, professional newsroom workers have explained how their jobs have changed and what they have done to manage the changes.
+As part of my research during the past 15 years, professional newsroom workers have explained how their jobs have changed and what they have done to manage the changes.
 Reporters and editors have discussed the complications of breaking news on social media and what it means to the daily newspapers.
 Broadcast and newspaper journalists have explained how they are asked to do more with less while struggling to produce quality journalism.

 The research provides a clearer picture of an evolving professional work environment and what can be taught in immersive newsroom experiences such as Multimedia Reporting, Statehouse Reporting, Digital Media, and Multimedia Sports Journalism.
 Research also shows how working journalists contend with legal and ethical dilemmas, which transcends into classroom instruction in Ethics and the Media, and First Amendment.